 What You Will Learn in This Guide

-• Official US storage recommendations from the FDA and USDA.
+- Official U.S. milk safety guidelines from the FDA and USDA.

 Quick Answer: How Long Does Goat Milk Last?
 (Shelf Life at a Glance)